Bekwnn/Bekwnn.github.io/_drafts/keybinds-layers-of-seperation.md

 It's a really strong pattern, but I see most people stop at 1 or 2 degrees of separation and instead build states with the state pattern that are maybe a lot more complicated than they need to be, and they could simplify them if they had access to an abstraction like this one.
-Alternatively they might use some mechanism involving swapping components per the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
+Alternatively they might use some mechanism involving swapping behavior components per the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).

+## An Important Note:

+The examples shown here don't cover some of the challenges introduced by this abstraction.
+Notably, what happens when multiple actions are queued up during one frame?
+The flow of the program becomes more unpredictable.
+This example also doesn't cover the addition of CTRL, SHIFT, and ALT as modifier keys, though adding some sort of bitmask enum to the binding for those shouldn't be difficult.

+One method to counteract this might be to associate a priority value with each binding and sort the list by that priority value, allowing you to define which action bindings have a higher or lower priority when a conflict between them arises.
+Then if both inputs are pressed during the same frame, the higher priority action will execute first, and if need be, raise a flag to disable the lower priority action when it attempts to execute afterwards.

+Overall there are a lot of intricacies to input handling and it's a very finnicky business that I don't plan to cover here.
+Our assumption in this case is that handling that stuff is the Input class's job and making that class behave correctly is a different topic.
+If you're working with a game engine or some kind of framework, this stuff is likely already done for you.

 That's all I have to say on this subject for now.
-Hopefully there are some ideas somewhere in here you can take and implement in your own games.
+I do think that, generally speaking, implementing something like this will save you time in the long run as you keep developing and wind up making use of the features the different layers of abstraction provide.
+At the very least, hopefully there are some ideas in here you can take and implement in your own games.